ottnav/ottnav.github.io/faq.md

 After any of these changes you need to do manual EPG reload (`settings - epg - reload`) in order to apply the changes.

-## How to protect some content from other users (parental control)
-There are multiple ways to achive this
-- Child mode (`settings - extended - child mode`) allows to specify which exact channels are available and hides all the other contect (PIN-protected)
-- Restricted mode (`settings - extended - restrict`) allows you to setup a PIN code and protect settings, provider info, or categories/channels, etc to be available
-- Moreover you can setup different user profiles in the app, and each profile can hide categories not interested in

 ## Want to use Studio mode (up to 9 videos at the same time) or Picture-in-Picture, but cannot find how to enable them
 Studio and PiP mode requires you either having multiple providers, or having a provider that allows more than a single connection at the same time.
 App tries to detect number of connections via provider API, but sometimes might not be able to detect it correctly.
 To set a number of connections your provider allows manually:
 - `Settings - Provider - (..your provider..) - Properties - Connections`